AdegbiteMubaraq/AdegbiteMubaraq/README.md

 ⚡ Fun fact: I'm a badass Direct Response Copywriter and Marketer before moving into Data Science

 ⚡ Lover of Web3 Blockchain Technology and Quantitative Finance

+📈 I also trade the financial markets (Forex and Stocks)